ddeleon267/ddeleon267.github.io/_posts/2017-12-20-my_sinatra_app_part_ii_routine_addict.markdown

 *         *          *          *          *          *          *           *          *          *         *          *          *          *          *          *         *          *          *          *         *

-**Migrations**
+***Migrations***

 My migrations were simple enough to do once I had the associations figured out.
-In addition to the models and attributes mentioned above, I also made sure that my routines table had a foreign key of user_id, and that my join table **routine_products** had foreign keys of *routine_id* and *product_id*.
+In addition to the models and attributes mentioned above, I also made sure that my routines table had a foreign key of *user_id*, and that my join table **routine_products** had foreign keys of *routine_id* and *product_id*.
 I did end up having to do an additional migration to rename a column in my **products** table; I had initially named one the the columns “type” which is a reserved word, so I ended up renaming that to “category.”

 *         *          *          *          *          *          *           *          *          *         *          *          *          *          *          *         *          *          *          *         *